CDLUC3/dmsp_backend_prototype/README.md

 ### Tests

-You MUST add unit tests if you added or modified a Model!
+You should try to add unit tests any time you add or modify a file!
 To do so, find the corresponding file (or add a new one) in the `src/models/__tests_/` directory.
 We appreciate unit tests everywhere else too!

-Resolver tests are not yet particularly useful.
-We will be updating this to add these integration tests in the near future.
+Resolver tests make use of mocks to simulate interaction with datasources.
+These mocks can be found in `src/models/__mocks__`.
+By using these mocks we are able to perform end-to-end integration testing.

 To run the unit tests `npm run test`

-To run the functional tests `npm run mocha`

 ## Environment variables